Major Gifts Series Part 1: Defining A Major Gift

 Consultant Jen Filla says that prospect research is the “secret sauce” to major giving.
 Organizations are most successful in their fundraising when prospect researchers are involved.

-The most successful companies, from small businesses to multinational corporations, are successful because they invest and reinvest in improving themselves.
+Most companies, from small businesses to multinational corporations, are successful because they invest and reinvest in improving themselves.
 In many cases, research and development drive this improvement.
 Knowledge leads to growth, and therefore knowledge is a form of capital.

-This process is not easy, and some organizations make the mistake of thinking “Anyone can do it.”
+This process is not easy, and some organizations make the mistake of thinking “anyone can do it.”
 Rather, prospect research and development requires a mastery of specialized skills.
 A wealth screen is meaningless without someone who knows how to dig into the data, verify its accuracy, and make recommendations on the best prospects.
 A major gift goal is meaningless without someone who knows how to build relationships with prospects, craft the right pitch, and inspire donors to give again next year.

 If your organization cannot afford to hire these professionals, consider retraining one or several of your team members to share the roles of prospect research and fundraising.
 Look for advice from other organizations and online.